Dan-Matthews-23/finishing-touch/README.md

 I have used Bootstrap's Nav bar as a template to create my own.
 It can be found [here](https://getbootstrap.com/docs/5.3/components/navbar/)

+#### Star Rating system

+I have adapted Coding Pal Web's star rating CSS and JavaScript.
+The full code can be found here: https://www.codingnepalweb.com/star-rating-html-css-javascript-2

 ***

 ## Acknowledgments

+Finally, I want to take the opportunity to thank and acknowledge the following for their support and patience in helping me create my first-ever project:

+- [Harry Dhillon](https://github.com/Harry-Leepz), who is my mentor at the Code Institute, for their continued support and guidance.

+- Kofi Afriyie and Meena Mengle, who are my facilitators from West Herts College, for their time, patience and encouragement in helping me develop this project.

+- Craig Hudson, for his patience and pep-talks throughout, and for helping to test my finished project

+- Jordan Cooper, for helping to test my finished project and suggestions along the way